FreeCAD/FreeCAD-documentation/wiki/PartDesign_Examples.md

 <img alt="" src=images/PartDesign_AdditivePipe.svg  style="width:24px;"> [PartDesign Additive pipe](PartDesign_AdditivePipe.md) is a tool to create AdditivePipe objects such as sweep objects, extrusion objects, rotation objects, cylinders, cones, cubes, pyramids, spheres\...

-Each object is based on at least of two lines (Preferably made with the Sketcher):
+Each object is based on at least two lines (preferably made with the [Sketcher Workbench](Sketcher_Workbench.md)):

 -   One outline (yellow), to define the cross-section shape.
 -   One path (white), to sweep along.

-It is not hard to realise that some objects can be created by other tools, too, but would you have guessed how versatile this tool is without those examples?
+It is not hard to realize that some objects can be created with other tools too, but would you have guessed how versatile this tool is without these examples?

 <div class="mw-collapsible mw-collapsed">